diffusiondata/diffusion-rest-adapter/README.md

 The new session will be delayed by conflicting update source registrations.
 Requesting that the topics are removed with the new session will prevent their removal when the old session closes.

+## Building

+### Running integration tests

+The integration tests require a Diffusion server to run against.
+They are run by the profile, `integration-test`, enabled when the environmental property `DIFFUSION_HOME` is set.
+They use the `diffusion-maven-plugin` to start up and shutdown the the Diffusion server.
+The `diffusion-maven-plugin` requires a system dependency to run, these `systemPath` for this dependency is relative to the `DIFFUSION_HOME` environmental variable.
+Any REST service is started embedded within the JVM process.